 NC Wesleyan recognizes that its employees have a right to use social media on a personal basis in their lives outside of their professional activities and that such may include the right to exercise freedom of speech.
 At the same time, NC Wesleyan encourages its employees to use common sense when posting to social media sites, especially if referring to work-related activities.
 In online social networks, the lines between public and private, personal and professional, can become blurred.
 By identifying yourself as an NC Wesleyan employee, you are creating perceptions about your expertise and the authority by which you are communicating.
 Always represent the interests of NC Wesleyan in a professional manner.
-When posting on official NC Wesleyan sites in an unofficial capacity, but about NC Wesleyan activities, employees are advised to make it clear that the opinions expressed are their own and do not necessarily represent the college’s official position.
+When posting on official NC Wesleyan sites in an unofficial capacity, but about NC Wesleyan activities, employees are advised to make it clear that the opinions expressed are their own and do not necessarily represent the University’s official position.

-The Social Media Manager’s Role:
+The Social Media & PR Manager’s Role: